 HIV incidence estimates were produced using the result of the first CD4+ T-lymphocyte [CD4] test after HIV diagnosis and an estimation method based on a CD4 depletion model (referred to hereafter as the “CD4 model”).
 The first CD4 test results after HIV diagnosis are routinely collected by all jurisdictions as part of the National HIV Surveillance System (NHSS).

 CD4 cells, a type of white blood cell, aid in fighting infections.
 HIV targets CD4 cells: without treatment, HIV reduces the number of CD4 cells in a person’s body over time.
-A person’s CD4 cell count is used to determine stage of disease.
+A person’s CD4 cell count is used to determine the stage of disease.
 Assuming that no treatment has been received, the CD4 cell count can be used to estimate the time from infection to the date of the CD4 test.
 The CD4 model was applied to NHSS data to estimate the distribution of delay from infection to diagnosis and then to produce estimates of HIV incidence and prevalence among adults and adolescents.

-The use of the CD4 model is possible because of improvements in HIV case surveillance.
 Reporting of the first CD4 test result after diagnosis of HIV infection is a required data element on the HIV case report form; however, completeness of reporting varies among states and local jurisdictions.
 Estimates should be interpreted with caution for EHE areas (including Phase 1 EHE states, EHE jurisdictions, or states that contain EHE jurisdictions) that do not have laws requiring complete reporting of laboratory data or have incomplete reporting.